samar797/neuronova/README.md

 📘 Neuronova AI Tutor

 Neuronova AI Tutor is an interactive learning platform built using Streamlit.
-It provides students with simple, practical, and skill-based lessons.
+This app is designed for the people who are unemployed and want to get jobs by various vocational streams.
 This project is created by Team Neuronova for the Olympiad.

 ----------------------------------------------------------------------------------------------------------------------------------------
 🚀 Features